-Maintaining a clean line of organization for your equipment is essential to reducing costs to your organization.
+Having a clear workflow for your equipment is essential to reducing costs and avoid miscommunication.
 One important piece of this puzzle is keeping track of your equipment with an equipment sign out sheet.

 A high-quality equipment checkout form that takes in all of the relevant details can help to make sure that equipment comes back on time, in the same condition as when it left.